 A tendency towards kindness

 While it’s true that kindness can develop under any conditions, it’s also true that young children learn the way to react from the people in their lives.
-If Baby sees concern for other people’s feelings, and for his own as a routine part of your family’s lives, he is much more likely to reflect that back in the way he acts around other people, but this reflection back takes time to develop.
+If Baby sees concern for other people’s feelings, and for their own as a routine part of your family’s lives, they are much more likely to reflect that back in the way they act around other people, but this reflection back takes time to develop.

 How to help Baby develop empathy

-Baby is learning about empathy every day just by looking out at the world around him and the people in it, but that doesn’t mean there aren’t ways you can help him out on his way to a greater empathetic understanding.
+Baby is learning about empathy every day just by looking out at the world around them and the people in it, but that doesn’t mean there aren’t ways you can help them out on their way to a greater empathetic understanding.

 - Label feelings: For example, when something makes you sad, excited, angry, happy, or annoyed, tell Baby about it.
 Not just the feeling, either, but the reason for it.
 “I think we’re going to be late, and that makes me nervous.”
-Baby may not understand all of what you’re saying, but it’ll help him start to understand the framework of cause and effect when it comes to emotions.
-You can also offer him words for his own feelings (“Does it make you mad when I tell you it’s bath time?”) and speculate about other people’s feelings (“Do you think it makes Grandma happy when we call to tell her ‘happy birthday?’”).
-This will help with both giving Baby words for emotions and helping him draw connections between his own feelings and other people’s.
+Baby may not understand all of what you’re saying, but it’ll help them start to understand the framework of cause and effect when it comes to emotions.
+You can also offer them words for their own feelings (“Does it make you mad when I tell you it’s bath time?”) and speculate about other people’s feelings (“Do you think it makes Grandma happy when we call to tell her ‘happy birthday?’”).
+This will help with both giving Baby words for emotions and helping them draw connections between their own feelings and other people’s.

-- Model kindness: More important than the thing you say to Baby, though, is the way you and other people act around him.
-He is learning more and more every day, but you and the other important people in his life have a huge effect on what there is for him to learn.
-Treating Baby with courtesy and respect for his feelings, and letting him see you treat other people with that same kindness and respect can teach him a lot about how to be an empathetic person who thinks about other people’s feelings.
+- Model kindness: More important than the thing you say to Baby, though, is the way you and other people act around them.
+They are learning more and more every day, but you and the other important people in their life have a huge effect on what there is for them to learn.
+Treating Baby with courtesy and respect for their feelings, and letting them see you treat other people with that same kindness and respect can teach them a lot about how to be an empathetic person who thinks about other people’s feelings.

 Babies grow and change every day, and their feelings and emotional reactions grow with them.
-There’s no hard-and-fast rule for when Baby will start caring about other people’s feelings, but there’s a good chance he’ll get there sometime between a year and 3 years old.
-Even with a growing sense of empathy, though, he still may giggle a little if you trip.
+There’s no hard-and-fast rule for when Baby will start caring about other people’s feelings, but there’s a good chance they'll get there sometime between a year and 3 years old.
+Even with a growing sense of empathy, though, they still may giggle a little if you trip.